Child Safety and Wellbeing Policy

 Consultation with Aboriginal and Torres Strait Islander families and communities when developing strategies, policies, procedures and when solving problems

-Talk with local Aboriginal people and local organisations with Reconciliation Action Plans or Aboriginal-inclusive policies for guidance on how an organisation can become culturally safe
+Engage with First Nations People and organisations for guidance on how an organisation can become culturally safe

 Work with the local Aboriginal community to build staff, volunteer and student knowledge and respect for Aboriginal culture and to promote cultural inclusion.